Triangularized Orthogonalization-free Method for Solving Extreme Eigenvalue Problems: Abstract

 \section{Abstract}

-A novel orthogonalization-free method together with two specific algorithms are proposed to solve extreme eigenvalue problems.
-On top of gradient-based algorithms, the proposed algorithms modify the multi-column gradient such that earlier columns are decoupled from later ones.
-Global convergence to eigenvectors instead of eigenspace is guaranteed almost surely.
-Locally, algorithms converge linearly with convergence rate depending on eigengaps.
-Momentum acceleration, exact linesearch, and column locking are incorporated to further accelerate both algorithms and reduce their computational costs.
-We demonstrate the efficiency of both algorithms on several random matrices with different spectrum distribution and matrices from computational chemistry.
+A novel orthogonalization-free method together with two specific algorithms are proposed to address extreme eigenvalue problems.
+On top of gradient-based algorithms, the proposed algorithms modify the multicolumn gradient such that earlier columns are decoupled from later ones.
+Locally, both algorithms converge linearly with convergence rates depending on eigengaps.
+Momentum acceleration, exact linesearch, and column locking are incorporated to accelerate algorithms and reduce their computational costs.
+We demonstrate the efficiency of both algorithms on random matrices with different spectrum distributions and matrices from computational chemistry.

 {{\bf Keywords.} eigenvalue problem; orthogonalization-free; iterative eigensolver; full configuration interaction; }

 \reversemarginpar